bufemc/a1fbox/README.md

     - Examples only, how to traverse and resolve last 400 calls

 - Phonebook: inherited and extended from [fritzconnection]'s FritzPhonebook
-    - Retrieve all contacts from a phonebook, see [fc-issue-53], [fc-issue-55], but remove internal numbers
+    - Retrieve all contacts from a phonebook, but remove internal numbers, see [fc-issue-53], [fc-issue-55]
     - Find a name for a number in phonebook, even if with/without area or country code
-    - Add contact to phonebook, see [fc-issue-50]
+    - Add contact to phonebook, see [fc-issue-50], but Umlauts are still a pain

 ### Setup